wallabag/wallabag/.github/ISSUE_TEMPLATE.md

 ### Issue details

-Please provide issue details here Remember, this is _not_ a place to ask questions.
+Please provide issue details here.
+Remember, this is _not_ a place to ask questions.
 For that, go to http://gitter.im/wallabag/wallabag.

 ### Environment